Education in France: Primary school

 Most parents start sending their children to preschool (maternelle) when they turn 3.
 Some even start earlier at age 2 in toute petite section ("TPS").
 The first two years of preschool (TPS and petite section "PS") are introductions to community living; children learn how to become students and are introduced to their first notions of arithmetic, begin to recognize letters, develop oral language, etc. The last two years of preschool, moyenne section and grande section, are more school-like; pupils are introduced to reading, writing and more mathematics.

 A preschool can be stand-alone (mostly true in towns and cities) or be affiliated to an elementary school (mostly in villages).
 As in other educational systems, primary school students in France usually have a single teacher (or two) who teaches the entire curriculum, without specialist teachers.

 After kindergarten, the young students move on to the école élémentaire (elementary school).
 In the first 3 years of elementary school, they learn to write, develop their reading skills and get some basics in subjects such as French, mathematics, science and the arts, to name a few.
-Note that the French word for a teacher at the primary school level is professeur or professeure des écoles (previously called instituteur, or its feminine form institutrice).
+The French word for a teacher at the primary school level is professeur or professeure des écoles (previously called instituteur, or its feminine form institutrice).

 Children stay in elementary school for 5 years until they are 10–11 years-old.
 The grades are named: CP (cours préparatoire), CE1 (cours élémentaire 1), CE2 (cours élémentaire 2), CM1 (cours moyen 1) and CM2 (cours moyen 2).

 Middle school and high school

-The compulsory middle and high school subjects cover French Language and Literature, History and Geography, Foreign Languages, Arts and Crafts, Musical Education, Civics, Mathematics, Physics, Chemistry, Natural Sciences, Technology, and PE.
+The compulsory middle and high school subjects cover French language and literature, history and geography, foreign languages, arts and crafts, musical education, civics, mathematics, physics, chemistry, natural sciences, technology, and PE.
 The curriculum is set by the Ministry of National Education and applies to most collèges in France and also to AEFE-dependent institutions.
 Académies and individual schools have little freedom in the State curriculum.

 Class sizes vary from school to school, but usually range from 20 to 35 pupils.

 After primary school, two educational stages follow: